Business Management

 Learning Outcomes:

-Upon completing this course, students have built insights into insightful and mindful management reasoning and action when professionally dealing with management approaches.
+Upon completing this course, alumni have built insights into insightful and mindful management reasoning and action when professionally dealing with management approaches.
 To achieve this, they acquire a personality-psychological diagnostical competence for selecting management approaches and their impact on recipients, including themselves.
 This diagnostical self-reflection process supports recognizing individual needs and motives of self-perception to promote innovative entrepreneurial and particularly self-regulated authentic management reasoning and behavior instead of merely adapting, which, consequently, eliminates the fear of self-induced change.
-It more general terms it can be said that this course promotes the students` "entrepreneurial spirit".
+It more general terms it can be said that this course promotes the alumni` "entrepreneurial spirit".

 Superior module: